 Section 7, IPEEE Vulnerabilities, of the walkdown guidance provides information to licensees regarding the reporting of the evaluations conducted and actions taken in response to seismic vulnerabilities identified during the IPEEE program.
-Through the IPEEE program and Generic Letter 88-20, "Individual Plant Examination of External Events for Severe Accident Vulnerabilities," dated November 23, 1988, licensees previously had performed a systematic examination to identify any plant-specific vulnerabilities to severe accidents.
+Through the IPEEE program and GL 88-20, "Individual Plant Examination of External Events for Severe Accident Vulnerabilities," licensees previously performed a systematic examination to identify plant-specific vulnerabilities to severe accidents.

-The licensee discussed IPEEE evaluations of ANO-2 in Section 5.0 of the walkdown report.
-The EPRI Seismic Margin Assessment was used in the IPEEE program.
-The seismic vulnerabilities identified in the ANO-2 IPEEE program are listed in IPEEE Vulnerabilities Table in Attachment A of the walkdown report.
-The table includes the actions taken to reduce or eliminate the seismic vulnerabilities, resolution completion year, and status of configuration management program.
+The licensee discussed the IPEEE evaluation of JAF in Section 5.0 of the walkdown report.
+The seismic vulnerabilities identified in the JAF IPEEE program are listed in IPEEE Vulnerabilities Table in Attachment A of the walkdown report.
+The table includes a description of the action taken to reduce or eliminate the seismic vulnerability, resolution completion date, and status of configuration management program.

-Based on its review of Section 5.0 of the walkdown report, the NRC staff concludes that the licensee's identification of plant-specific vulnerabilities identified by the IPEEE program, as well as actions taken to eliminate or reduce them, meets the intent of Section 7 of the walkdown guidance.
+Based on the NRC staff's review of Section 5.0 of the walkdown report, the staff concludes that the licensee's identification of plant-specific vulnerabilities (including anomalies, outliers and other findings) identified by the IPEEE program, as well as actions taken to eliminate or reduce them, meets the intent of Section 7 of the walkdown guidance.